Ohyeon5/TPD_priority_map/README.md

 indv_analysis.m is a brief analysis file for a quick overview of each individual's data.

 All the codes are largely under development, so feel free to contact the author of any reasons!!

+To Run the experimental code:
+- From Matlab, move to /PTB folder
+- run TPD_PriorityMap_Run.m